deadsplash/deadsplash/README.md

 - ⏳ Learning in progress: Django, Flask, Pandas, Docker.
 - 📫 My email: deadsplashmail@gmail.com

-**/Information for employers**
+**INFORMATION FOR EMPLOYERS**

-Please, check my github.com/deadsplash root directory to check all my projects, so you can understand my skills.
+Please, check my _github.com/deadsplash_ root directory to check all my projects, so you can understand my skills.
 Thank you.